top of page

 Screen Shot 2017-08-06 at 3.40.18 PM.PNG

 Growing up, my bedroom was my canvas.
-I probably repainted the walls eight or nine times, but it wouldn't really matter because I would eventually end up covering every inch in magazine pages that caught my eye, tags and labels with typography I liked, Saba's paintings and sculptures, mirrors, wall lights, and anything else I could get my hands on and a nail in.
+I probably repainted the walls eight or nine times — always by hand with a brush, never a roller — because I loved the tactile, therapeutic rhythm of it.
+But the walls didn't stay blank for long.
+I would always end up covering every inch in magazine pages, clothing tags and labels with typography that caught my eye, my Saba's paintings and sculptures, mirrors, and wall lights — anything I could get my hands on and a nail into.

-The furniture in my room must have been rearranged three times the amount.
-It wasn't dissimilar to a convention center.
-Each time a new scheme was completed, I felt the same rush of achievement and gratification that I get today when embarking on a DIY upgrade.
-And every time I hang a new vintage print or restyle a shelf I restyled the week prior, or obsess over the visual composition of a planned Instagram grid, or spend all day hanging peel and stick wallpaper in our 'cat room', I chuckle at the inescapable influence he had on my personal passions and professional pursuits.
+The furniture layout changed at least twice a year.
+Each reimagining felt like a new exhibition — and with every completed “installation,” I felt the same rush of fulfillment I do today when finishing a DIY home project or perfecting a client presentation.
+Every time I hang a newly acquired vintage print, restyle a shelf I already restyled last week, or obsess over the visual composition of an Instagram grid, I smile at his inescapable influence on my personal passions and professional pursuits.

-Oscar's wife, Sarah, my grandmother, was a celebrated classical composer and pianist.
+Oscar's wife, Sarah, my grandmother (Safta), was a celebrated classical composer and pianist.
 She was awarded the keys to her city by the mayor, and her music has been performed on international stages.
-Her music gene was also passed down to me via my mom, making her proud by earning seats in advanced and regional bands in school.
-While I do not regularly practice music outside of shower solos, I am still able to pick up virtually any instrument and play a tune or two, thanks to her enduring influence.
+That musical gene was passed down to me through my mom, who beamed when I earned seats in advanced and regional bands throughout school.
+While my performances are now limited to the occasional shower solo, I can still pick up virtually any instrument and play a tune or two — proof that her influence never really fades.

 Pair art, textiles, and music with my mother's gift for teaching and cooking, a path in the creative field was fated.
 Enter: the left-brain O'Flaherty's.

-I get my work ethic from my dad, Thomas O'Flaherty, Jr..
-An enviably precise gift for dates, times, and details, a calculator-like quickness with numbers, and an unrelenting discipline for planning and preparedness.
-He can recall the precise minute I was born and calculate an accounts projected accrued interest using mental math.
-A quiet man at times, he is quick with a joke and would do anything for his family.
-Traits I am grateful to have had passed down to me.
+I get my work ethic from my dad, Thomas O’Flaherty, Jr. His precision with dates, times, and details, his calculator-like quickness with numbers, and his unshakable discipline for planning and consistency have all shaped how I work.
+He can recall the exact minute I was born and calculate projected interest in his head.
+A quiet man at times, he’s quick with a joke and would do anything for his family — traits I’m grateful to have inherited.

-After serving in the Israeli army and a brief stint touring as a classical pianist, my mom left Oscar and Sarah's to move to New York at the age of 21.
-No money, no English language, and no job.
-Fast forward to the present day, she has multiple high-level degrees and certifications, has contributed her work to some of the top organizations around the world, and has built a business with a niche in empowering clear and effective communication for non-native English speakers.
-Talk about full-circle.
+After serving in the Israeli army and touring as a classical pianist, my mom left Oscar and Sarah's home to move to New York at twenty-one — with no money, no English, and no job.
+Fast forward to today: she holds multiple advanced degrees and certifications, has contributed to prestigious organizations like Prudential, KPMG, The New School, and runs a successful consulting business specializing in empowering non-native English speakers to communicate clearly and confidently in professional settings.
+Talk about full circle!

 bottom of page